harelba/q/test/BENCHMARK.md

 # Benchmark
+*Please don't use or publish this benchmark data yet, it's still alpha, i'm checking the validity of the results, and python 3 q version has not been merged yet.*

 This is an initial version of the benchmark, along with some results.
 The following is compared:
 * q running on python 2.7.11
 * q running on python 3.6.4